jWolo/satisfactory-planner-save/README.md

 NOTE: For the best results Chrome should be closed when using this tool!

 The easiest way to use the tool on a single computer is to just use the --load and --save commands.
 These commands will save the files for you.
-You will see an interactive menu when loading files.
+You will see an interactive menu when saving and loading files.

 Here are some examples:
 ```pwsh